Current Projects

 Bioenergy at the confluence of ecosystem services, energy security, food security and poverty alleviation in southern Africa |

-The aim of this ESPA Regional Opportunities Fund is to disseminate key findings about the trade-offs of bioenergy at the interface of ecosystem services, energy security, food security and poverty alleviation in Africa.
-This will be achieved though a series of workshops targeting different regional, national and local stakeholders.
-Workshops in Lilongwe, Dwangwa and Nchalo will target key actor in Malawi such as local communities, policy-makers, NGOs and practitioners from the private sector involved in bioenergy in Malawi.
-A regional workshop in Nairobi will target audiences from international organisations and other institutions with a regional bioenergy focus.
+The aim of this project was to disseminate key findings about the trade-offs of bioenergy at the interface of ecosystem services, energy security, food security and poverty alleviation in Africa.
+This was achieved though a series of workshops targeting different regional, national and local stakeholders.
+Workshops in Lilongwe and Dwangwa targeted key actor in Malawi such as local communities, policy-makers, NGOs and practitioners from the private sector involved in bioenergy in Malawi.
+A regional workshop in Nairobi targeted audiences from international organisations and other institutions with a regional bioenergy focus.

 |